ajroach42/ajroach42.github.io/_posts/2017-04-25-my-garage-and-psych-mixtape-volume-one.md

 I made a ~45 minute Psych and Garage playlist, perfect for side one of a C90 cassette.
 I'll be making more mixes over the coming weeks, and I have a lot of music to explore.

 This tape starts with Jerry Cole's The Id, then goes to The Animated Egg, [Astro Sounds from Beyond the year 2000](http://ajroach42.github.io/astro-sounds-from-beyond-the-year-2000/), and [Them](http://ajroach42.github.io/them-self-titled-1970-post-van-morison/), before stepping away from Jerry Cole and exploring some other wild psychedelic tunes.
-The whole thing features narration by an old speach synthisis program I had kicking around.
+The whole thing features narration by an old speech synthisis program I had kicking around.
 Maybe I'll be up for using my own voice on the next one.

 Give it a shot, and [let me know what you think](https://mastodon.social/@ajroach42)!